MoazMirza-13/MoazMirza-13/README.md

 • 🌱 I’m currently learning React,Next.js

-•👀 Like Mr. White breaks bad, I break barriers in frontend development, creating pixel-perfect masterpieces that'll make the website screams, "WOW!"
+• 👁️ Like Mr. White breaks bad, I break barriers in frontend development, creating pixel-perfect masterpieces that'll make the website screams, "WOW!"

 • 📫 How to reach me moazmirza13@gmail.com

-•⚡Fun fact: What Front-End Developers Do 💻 ?
+•⚡ Fun fact: What Front-End Developers Do 💻 ?
 They sprinkle some magic 🧙🏻‍♂️ into the digital realm and create web wonders! 🪄 ✨